Top Things To Do In Milos Island Greece

 Plathiena Beach.
 It is a small, sandy beach located in a beautiful and cozy bay in the western part of Milos, near the island’s capital, Plaka.
 This is an organized beach and we spent the first part of the day here and had lunch next to the beach.

 Achivadolimni Beach.
-This beach located in the southern part of Milos Bay, which is the crater of an extinct ancient volcano.
+This beach is located in the southern part of Milos Bay, which is the crater of an extinct ancient volcano.
 It is also the longest beach on the island, reminiscent of a giant crescent.
 The beach got its name in honor of the only lake in Milos.
 Since the beach was not organized, we did not stay here for a long time.

 Agia Kiriaki Beach.
 The beach is located on the south coast of Milos.
 A dirt road leads to the beach, which ends in a fairly large free parking.
 This beach was also not organized.